 When in Doubt, Don the Cloak of Invisibility.The good wizard Dumbledore gave Harry the “Cloak of Invisibility” as a Christmas present, and what a gift it was.
 Harry was able to disappear from sight when he wore the cloak and investigate an array of misdeeds.
 Of course, claims examiners have our own versions of this cloak, which we can use to perform “desktop investigations” to ascertain whether the circumstances of a claim are as reported.
 For example, do the updates on an individual’s social media profile conform to the degree of disability she claims to be experiencing?
 Does there appear to be any variance between a claimant’s income-generating hobbies and the restrictions he purports to be suffering?
 We may review public social media accounts and a variety of other databases to investigate claims history or validate other policies that the insured may have in force.
 Legitimate claimants also benefit from this process, which reduces fraud-related costs and prevents the claimant from having to submit additional information.

 The Harry Potter novels create a bizarre, and quite entertaining, alternative magical world, but the truth of claims management can be stranger than fiction.

 Reinsurers can help guide claims departments through this often treacherous reality by offering best practices, documentation verification and other services.
-In some markets, RGA offers scientific contents analysis (SCAN) training to assist examiners in evaluating the language used in submissions.
 Contact me to learn more about tools and resources available to help fight fraud.